RudakovskyS/RudakovskyS/README.md

 ![](https://user-images.githubusercontent.com/82121272/216679956-89e9386d-9861-4e6d-ab5a-5b44add2a8a1.gif)

-## I'm a third year BSTU student which is a reason to hate myself.
+## I'm a fourth year BSTU student which is a reason to hate myself.
 There is nothing more to say about it.

 #### You can reach me out by [LinkedIn](https://www.linkedin.com/in/stepan-rudakovsky-9277251ba/)
 ##### Have a good day.